rapidsai/raft/docs/source/raft_ann_benchmarks.md

 # to install GPU package:
 mamba install -c rapidsai -c conda-forge -c nvidia raft-ann-bench cuda-version=11.8*

+# to install CPU package for usage in CPU-only systems:
+mamba install -c rapidsai -c conda-forge  raft-ann-bench-cpu
 ```

 The channel `rapidsai` can easily be substituted `rapidsai-nightly` if nightly benchmarks are desired.
+The CPU package currently allows to run the HNSW benchmarks.

 Please see the [build instructions](ann_benchmarks_build.md) to build the benchmarks from source.